AP News Summary at 11:19 p.m. EDT - NewsBreak

 The U.S. Senate is the most powerful body in congress.
 Currently, though, the Senate is split evenly between Republicans and Democrats (including Independents who caucus with the Democrats).
 Vice President Kamala Harris can cast tie-breaking votes, effectively putting the chamber in Democratic control.
 However, with the midterm elections only days away, that may soon change. […]

-Biden, Trump, Obama hit trail as campaigns surge toward Election Day: live update
+Biden, Trump, Obama hit trail as campaigns surge toward Election Day: live updates

 On Tuesday, control of the House of Representatives and Senate will be decided by voters.
 Here's the latest on midterm elections.